chrisant996/clink/docs/clink.md

 - Please include the output from `clink info` and `clink set`.
 - Please include the `clink.log` file (the location is reported by `clink info`).

+<a name="privacy"></a>

+## Privacy

+Clink does not collect user data.
+Clink writes diagnostic information to its local log file, and does not transmit the log file off the local computer.
+For the location of the log file, refer to [File Locations](#filelocations) or run `clink info`.